 Amazingly, the British built an even larger caliber artillery piece than the Tsar Cannon.
 It was known as the Mallet Mortar.
-Designed for the Crimean War but not completed until 1857, the 42-ton guns could fire 914 mm exploding shells less than two miles.
+Designed for the Crimean War but not completed until 1857, the 42-ton gun could fire 914 mm exploding shells less than 4 km.
 Each of the projectiles weighed 1 ¼ tons.
 Only two of the mortars were ever produced, but like the Tsar’s Cannon, neither were ever used in action.
-However, the Mallet Mortars were fired 19 times in total, although never in anger.
+However, the Mallet Mortars were fired 19 times in total, just never in anger.

 Guns on Ships

 The largest modern cannon to ever go to sea was Japan’s 40 cm Type 94 naval gun.
-Although designated as a 400 mm weapon, the guns were actually 460 mm.
-The smaller sounding name was an attempt to hide the true size and power of the weapons.
-Each of the three Yamato class battleships built for the Imperial Japanese Navy between 1937 and 1942 were armed with no fewer than nine of these enormous guns.
-Yamato battleships featured a trio of three-gun turrets, each of which themselves weighed more than a destroyer.
-Type 94s could lob both armour piecing and high explosive shells up to 42 kms.
-They could also fire 3000-lb. anti-aircraft rounds known as a Sanshiki.
+Although designated as a 400-mm weapon, the guns were actually 460 mm.
+The smaller sounding name was an attempt to conceal the true size and power of the weapons from adversaries.
+Each of the three Yamato-class battleships built for the Imperial Japanese Navy between 1937 and 1942 were armed with no fewer than nine of these enormous weapons.
+Yamato battleships featured a trio of the three-gun turrets, each of which themselves weighed more than a destroyer.
+Type 94s could lob both armour piecing and high explosive shells up to 42 km.
+They could also fire 3,000-lb. anti-aircraft rounds known as a Sanshiki.
 The projectiles worked like enormous shotgun shells and sprayed incendiary sub-munitions in the direction of enemy planes.

-When the first shells from Germany’s infamous Paris Gun began landing in the so called City of Light in the spring of 1918, Parisians wrongly believed that they were under attack from a high-flying Zeppelin.
-In reality, they were being bombarded by a 211 mm field gun with a unheard of range of 130 kms.
+When the first shells from Germany’s infamous Paris Gun began landing in the so called City of Light in the spring of 1918, citizens wrongly believed that they were under attack from a high-flying Zeppelin.
+In reality, they were being bombarded by a 211-mm field gun with a unheard of range of 130 km.
 In the first day of its use, the gun hammered the city with 21 shells, each weighing more than 200 lbs.
-Despite the terror the weapon wrought on the people of the city, it proved to be more trouble that it was worth for the Germans.
-For starters, the 350 lb. powder charges required to send a shell such a distance wore the barrel’s rifling down so quickly each successive shot measurably increased the caliber of the gun.
+Despite the terror the weapon wrought on the people of the city, the Paris Gun proved to be more trouble that it was worth for the Germans.
+For starters, the 350-lb. powder charges required to send a shell such a distance wore the barrel’s rifling down so quickly each successive shot measurably increased the caliber of the gun.
 In fact, after 60 rounds, the entire barrel was ruined and would need to be replaced.
 The gun was also woefully inaccurate.
-Not only was it virtually impossible to hit anything smaller than a city from a distance of more than 100 kms, but since the flight time from muzzle to target was more than three minutes, the gunners actually needed to calculate the earth’s rotation when aiming the weapon.
+Not only was it virtually impossible to hit anything smaller than a city from a distance of more than 100 km, but since the flight time from muzzle to target was more than three minutes, the gunners actually needed to calculate the earth’s rotation when aiming the weapon.
 Simply put, by the time one of the gun’s shells returned to earth from its then unprecedented 130,000 foot high flight path, the city had moved slightly with the planet’s own rotation.
 Despite this, the Germans managed to kill 256 civilians with the Paris Gun.
-Sixty-eight died in one lucky shot, when a round struck a packed church on Good Friday of 1918.
+Sixty-eight died in one lucky shot alone, when a round struck a packed church on Good Friday of 1918.
 The Paris Gun was withdrawn from service in the final weeks of the war, lest the advancing allies capture it.
 It was dismantled in Germany before the Armistice.
 Although militarily a failure, the Paris Gun was the first device to launch a man made object so high into the stratosphere.